michieltjampens/tios/core/code/guides/troubleshooting.md

 But that's a gbit phy...

-Next option was a hardware issue, because not enough bulk capacitance near the eth chip. (was 2x1uF replaced one with 10uF) This seemed to fix it at first but for some reason only worked twice and then back to how it was.
+Next option was a hardware issue, because not enough bulk capacitance near the eth chip. (was 2x1uF replaced one with 10uF) This seemed to fix it at first but for some reason only worked three times and then back to how it was.